katydecorah/katydecorah.github.io/_posts/2013-12-09-animation-direction.md

 I never fully understood the values of `animation-direction`, the property that tells the animation in which direction to play.
 It's difficult to differentiate between `normal`, `reverse`, `alternate`, and `alternate-reverse` without a visiual reference.
 I created the animation above to demonstrate all of the values of `animation-direction`.

 Each set of dots performs the same animation, but in a different direction.
+You can [see the animation run infinitely](http://codepen.io/katydecorah/full/qKnGs/) on CodePen.

 [Read more about animation-direction](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-direction)